igrr/edc23/slides.md

 - Use [idf.py clang-check <mdi-launch /> ](https://docs.espressif.com/projects/esp-idf/en/latest/esp32/api-guides/tools/idf-clang-tidy.html) to execute clang-tidy
 - Convert the warnings into one of the common report formats (Codeclimate, SARIF, HTML)
-- Upload the report to GitHub or Gitlab
+- Upload the report to GitHub or GitLab

 </v-clicks>
 <div v-click>